 - The agreement must state that the developer is the owner of the land.
 This is always important;

 - Any specs that you wanted must be included in the agreement.
 If the agreement says blue tiles then all these are to be listed in the agreement;

-These are the basics of what to look for in a property agreement from a developer.
-As stated before you will not know if the developer is well funded or if the title deed of the property is actually owned byt he developer so it is best to always check with a solicitor first before you sign the agreement.
+As stated before, you will not know if the developer is well funded or if the title deed of the property is actually owned by the developer so it is best to always check with a solicitor first before you sign the agreement.
 Let your solicitor investigate any property transactions for you.